BioDT/biodt-pandoc/README.md

 You have two options:

-1. Working directly in the repository folder, in which case all is ready to go
+1. Working directly in the repository folder, in which case all is ready to go.
 2. Working in a slide folder of your own, in which case you should copy the contents of this repository to that folder.

 To create slides: